 1. Health care treatment was unreasonably discontinued.

-Abandonment through the Physician
+Abandonment from the Physician

 ABANDONMENT From the NURSE OR HOME HEALTH AGENCY

-Handling THE ABUSIVE PATIENT
+COPING WITH THE ABUSIVE PATIENT